 Warning Signs of a Heart Attack in Women

 You lead a busy life and may feel exhausted after a stressful day at work or managing your hectic schedule.
 Check in with yourself and ask if your fatigue seems excessive relative to your activity level.
-Unusual fatigue is also a sign of a heart attack in women.
+Unusual fatigue is a common sign of a heart attack in women.
 When a woman knows the possible symptoms and how they might feel, she is better prepared to advocate for cardiac care--both with her own doctor and in the hospital.

-Warning signs of a heart attack (myocardial infarction) in women are often subtle and easy to dismiss.
+Heart attack symptoms in women are often subtle and easy to dismiss.
 As a woman, you are less likely than a man to have chest pain.
-You may have unusual fatigue, weakness, or other symptoms without chest pain.
+You may have unusual fatigue, weakness, or other symptoms without experiencing any chest pain.

-Up to one month or longer before a heart attack, women are known to have the following warning signs and symptoms:
+Up to one month or longer before a heart attack, women are known to have the following heart attack warning signs and symptoms:

 Unusual tiredness with your usual activities, such as working or taking the kids to their activities